JamesCamel/coin-converter/README.md

 # Exchange Rate Chat bot

-A Facebook messenger bot based on a finite state machine to convert foreign currency and show diagram of instant rate of exchange
+A Facebook messenger bot based on a finite state machine to convert foreign currency and show diagram of instant rate of exchange.

 ## Setup